calipsow/calipsow/README.md

 I’m a software engineer and entrepreneur based in **Germany**, who started writing code back in 2018, building websites and silly games for fun, later for friends and family.
 Time passed and it turned into a career.
 What was born out of curiosity became a conviction: *technology should be accessible, fair, and built with craft.*

-That conviction led me to found **[Callipson](https://www.callipson.com)**, my software development agency that partners with startups and enterprises who deserve better than overpriced, soly vibe-coded or under-engineered solutions.
+That conviction led me to found **[Callipson](https://www.callipson.com)**, the software development agency that partners with startups and enterprises who deserve better than overpriced, soly vibe-coded or under-engineered solutions.
 We build **apps and systems** that actually work.

 On GitHub I ship open-source tools, AI experiments, starter kits and some just for fun projects.
 No hype, no shortcuts, but for the love of doing it.